Most Common Home Buyer Questions

 - Can you tell me the history of a buyer’s agent?

-- What is an “Exclusive Buyer’s agent?”
+- What is a “Dedicated Buyer’s Agent?”

-- So, that other real estate agent I found does not represent me?
+- So, does that other real estate agent I found not represent me?

 - What are the responsibilities of a buyer’s agent?